lando/lando/docs/config/apache.md

 **A hypothetical project**

 Note that you can put your configuration files anywhere inside your application directory.
-We use a `config` directory in the below example but you can call it whatever you want such as `.lando`.
+We use a `config` directory but you can call it whatever you want such as `.lando` in the example below:

 ```bash
 ./